CharlyMannion/Helping_Heart/README.md

 ## Challenges
 * One of our main challenges was getting to grips with Phaser, and using it in conjunction with React
+* Because we chose to use tech that was not part of the Nothcoders curriculum, we were unable to ask for help when we ran into problems
 * We faced a few teething issues with tiled, and required a few iterations in order to get our layers how we wanted them
 * We also came into trouble when merging our branches, due to the fact that Phaser needs to be written in one huge file

 ## Successes
 * We all felt a huge sense of achievement when we got Phaser working, and celebrated our team's success
+* Being unable to ask for help with using Phaser greatly improved our problem-solving and de-bugging skills
 * We were great at swapping pairs regularly and sharing knowledge, so it felt like we all had a really great knowledge of how our app was working, and got to work on different aspects of the game